Future of Breast Cancer Screening and Artificial Intelligence

-The primary goal of screening mammography is to detect early-stage breast cancers in asymptomatic women.
+The goal of screening mammography is to detect early-stage breast cancers in asymptomatic women (screening guidelines).
 A recent 15-year study concluded that women who participated in a mammographic screening program had a 41% reduction in their risk of dying from breast cancer (ref.
 1).

 What is Artificial Intelligence?